winterdharma/DharmaPearls/01_agama/dirgha/DA_8.md

 61\.
 “Those ascetic practitioners are themselves aware of the events of countless eons in the past, whether it’s one, two … countless births, the formation and destruction of countries, and the numerous eons from beginning to end [of the world].
 They fully see and fully know them.
 {:#p61}

 62\.
 “Furthermore, they themselves see and know, ‘I once was born in that clan with such a name, had such meals, such a life span, and such pleasant and painful experiences.
 I was born there from here and from there to here.’
-They full remember such events of countless eons.
+They fully remember such events of countless eons.
 {:#p62}

 63\.
 “They clearly observe sentient beings with the heavenly eye as they die here and are born there.
 They appear beautiful and ugly and fall into good and bad destinations according to their deeds.
 They fully see and fully know them.
 {:#p63}

 64\.
-‘Furthermore, they know the unskillful physical, verbal, and mental deeds of sentient beings who slander noble people, believe deluded views, and fall to the three bad destinies when their bodies break up and their lives end.
+“Furthermore, they know the unskillful physical, verbal, and mental deeds of sentient beings who slander noble people, believe deluded views, and fall to the three bad destinies when their bodies break up and their lives end.
 They also know the skillful physical, verbal, and mental deeds of sentient beings who don’t slander noble people, see what’s correct and practice it faithfully, and who are born in heaven or among humans when their bodies break up and their lives end.
 The practitioner’s heavenly eye is purified and observes sentient beings … falling into [good and bad] destinations according to their deeds.
 There’s none whom they don’t see and know.
 This is the supreme ascetic practice.”
 {:#p64}

 #### The Superior Teaching of the Buddha